-- The Chair should share with the committee key information about the recruitment. - A copy of the job announcement/description. - A calendar invite with the first meeting date/time. - All members will be assigned the Keenan online implicit bias training by the TDI Office to be completed PRIOR to the 1st meeting. - This is a separate training from the EER's video everyone watches during the 1st meeting. - Anyone who has taken the Keenan training within the last 12 months does not have to take it again within this time period.
+- All members will be assigned the Keenan online implicit bias training by the TDI Office to be completed PRIOR to the 1st meeting. - This is a separate training from the EER's video everyone watches during the 1st meeting. - If someone has taken the Keenan training within the last 12 months, they don't need to retake it.